Meteorological Normalisation with {deweather}

 engine = "xgboost"

-)This function returns a “deweathering model” object.
+no2_model_alt <- finalise_tdw_model(tuned_results, aqroadside)Both of these functions return a “deweather model” object.
 We can see a quick summary of it by simply printing it.

 no2_model